snoophogg/PicoOpenTherm/KVSTORE-UTIL.md

 **How it works**:
 - CMake will download Pico SDK 2.1.1 to `pico-kvstore/host/build/sdk/`
+- We then initialize the SDK's submodules (like mbedtls)
+- A second cmake run completes the configuration
 - This is isolated from your main SDK 2.2.0 installation
 - No need to manually manage multiple SDK versions
 - SDK 2.1.1 has compatible mbedtls API for kvstore's usage